 Director, Sexual Violence Program

-In addition to numerous HRC reports, Seelinger’s writing has appeared in the Columbia Human Rights Law Review, Hastings International and Comparative Law Review, International Review of the Red Cross, Washington Post, Huffington Post, and Foreign Affairs.
+In addition to numerous HRC reports, Seelinger’s writing has appeared in the Columbia Human Rights Law Review, California Law Review (Online), Hastings International and Comparative Law Review, International Review of the Red Cross, Africa Legal Aid Quarterly, The Washington Post, The Guardian, Huffington Post, and Foreign Affairs.
 She co-authored a chapter with Julie Freccero in the book The International Criminal Court and Africa: One decade on (2016).

 Before coming to HRC, Seelinger was a staff attorney at the Center for Gender and Refugee Studies at UC Hastings College of the Law, where she co-taught the Refugee and Human Rights Clinic and represented asylum seekers fleeing gender-based violence.
 Prior to that, she was a Yale-China Association clinical legal education fellow at Yunnan University, China, and a staff attorney and Kirkland and Ellis Public Interest Fellow at the Lutheran Family and Community Services in New York City.
 Seelinger graduated from New York University School of Law.